 For a true backcountry wilderness experience, it doesn't get much better than the Quehanna Trail.
-This 75-mile trail will take the adventurers deep within the beautiful Moshannon and Elk State forests.
+This nearly 75-mile trail will take adventurers deep within the beautiful Moshannon and Elk State Forests.
 Bonus tip, dogs are permitted to join on the journey, as long as they’re on a leash!

 Take in breathtaking views as you wind through several wild and natural areas of the 53-mile Chuck Keiper Trail in Sproul State Forest.
 The trail is lightly used and goes through some of the wildest and most visually striking public lands in Pennsylvania, offering remarkable solitude.

-There are approximately 50 miles of hiking trails in Promised Land State Park and the surrounding Delaware State Forest, which allows for splendid opportunities to study, relax and explore in nature.
-Bruce Lake Natural Area focuses on non-motorized, non-equine, and non-bicycle travel.
+There are approximately 50 miles of hiking trails in Promised Land State Park and the surrounding Delaware State Forest, which allows for splendid opportunities to study, relax and explore in Mother Nature’s winter wonderland.
+The Bruce Lake Natural Area focuses on non-motorized, non-equine, and non-bicycle travel.
 The trails are not groomed and offer snowshoe enthusiasts an opportunity to experience the forest's beauty on a marked trail system.

-Sinnemahoning State Park offers a winter loaner program for you to explore five miles of beautiful scenic trails by snowshoe.
+Sinnemahoning State Park offers a variety of programs throughout the winter to enhance the experience of exploring five miles of beautiful scenic trails by snowshoe.
 Keep your eye out for bald eagles, elk, and bobcats as you nestle yourself into the park’s outstanding wildlife habitat.